-Once under contract, grantees must submit an updated Criteria for Non-Governmental Organizations Receiving BSCC Grant Funds form throughout the life of the grant agreement for any additional NGOs that receive funds through subcontracts after awards are made.
+Once under contract, grantees must submit an updated Criteria and Assurance for Non-Governmental Organizations that Receive BSCC Grant Funds as a Subcontractor form throughout the life of the grant agreement for NGOs that are added after awards are made.
 The BSCC will not reimburse for costs incurred by NGOs that do not meet the BSCC's requirements.